openshift-labs/learn-katacoda/middleware/middleware-kafka/kafka-debezium/01-deploying-a-broker.md

 ### Creating a Kafka cluster

-Now we'll create a Kafka cluster named `my-cluster` that has one Zookeeper node and one broker node.
+Now we'll create a Kafka cluster named `my-cluster` that has one ZooKeeper node and one broker node.
 To simplify the deployment, the YAML file that we'll use to create the cluster specifies the use of `ephemeral` storage.

 > **Note:**
     The Red Hat AMQ Streams Operator is pre-installed in the cluster.
 Because we don't have to install the Operators in this scenario,`admin` permissions are not required to complete the steps that follow.
 In an actual deployment, to make an Operator available from all projects in a cluster, you must be logged in with `admin` permission before you install the Operator.